cf-cloud89/vpc-builder/README.md

 ### 1. Create a VPC

-This creates the main "container" (a bridge) for your subnets.
+This creates the bridge for your subnets.

 ```bash
 sudo ./vpcctl.py create-vpc --name vpc-demo --cidr 10.100.0.0/16